ArneCL/BlogPosts/unix-docker-tutorial-expose-service-tomcat.md

     docker run -i -t -p 8080 ITS_NAME /bin/bash
     service tomcat7 start

-Now instead of existing the container, detach from it back to your terminal by typing:
+Now instead of exiting the container, detach from it back to your terminal by typing:

     ctrl-p then ctrl-q